Former ISI chief Faiz Hameed's arrest is 'internal issue' of Pakistani military, says Imran Khan - ExBulletin

 Former ISI chief Faiz Hameed's arrest is 'internal issue' of Pakistani military, says Imran Khan

-Pakistan's jailed former prime minister on Tuesday called the arrest of former ISI chief Faiz Hameed an “internal problem” of the military and said the army's action against the former general had nothing to do with his party.
+Islamabad: Jailed former Pakistani prime minister Imran Khan on Tuesday termed the arrest of former ISI chief Faiz Hameed an “internal issue” of the military and said the army's action against the former general had nothing to do with his party.

-Mr Hameed served as director general of the Inter-Services Intelligence (ISI) from 2019 to 2021, when Mr Khan was prime minister, and has been accused of interfering in political affairs at his behest.
+Hameed served as director general of the Inter-Services Intelligence (ISI) from 2019 to 2021, when Khan was prime minister, and has been accused of interfering in political affairs at his behest.

-Mr Panjutha made the remarks following a meeting between Mr Khan and his senior lawyers at Adiala Jail in Rawalpindi.
+Panjutha made the remarks following a meeting between Khan and his senior lawyers at Adiala Jail in Rawalpindi.

-Mr Panjutha quoted Mr Khan as saying that it was a purely military matter, with no connection to the PTI.
-He further clarified that there was no political connection between Mr Khan and General Faiz.
+According to Panjutha, Khan had said that it was a purely military matter, with no connection to the PTI.
+He further clarified that there had been no political connection between Khan and General Faiz.

 He also said the former prime minister had urged his supporters to demonstrate peacefully tonight for the sake of freedom, stressing the importance of taking to the streets for the country.

-Mr Panjutha also highlighted Mr Khan's concerns about growing pressure on the Supreme Court, disillusionment among young people and deteriorating conditions in Pakistan, comparing them to those in Bangladesh.
+Panjutha also highlighted Khan's concerns about the growing pressure on the Supreme Court, disillusionment among young people and deteriorating conditions in Pakistan, comparing them to those in Bangladesh.

-He said Mr Khan believed it was time for Chief Justice Qazi Faez Isa to step down, pointing out that the three PTI seats had been withdrawn the previous day.
+He said Khan believed it was time for Chief Justice Qazi Faez Isa to step down, pointing out that the three PTI seats would have been abolished the previous day.

 |